SEPnet Summer Placement Scheme – Information for Students

 There’s simply no better way to gain new skills and unrivalled insight into the world of work than through the SEPnet Summer Placement Scheme.
-With bursaries available, it’s an invaluable way for physics undergraduates (and now maths students as well) to gain paid work experience over the summer holiday period, in either a commercial company or research institution.
+It’s an invaluable way for physics undergraduates (and now maths students as well) to gain paid work experience over the summer holiday period, in either a commercial company or research institution.

-A wide range of organisations are already involved offering placements in a variety of physics disciplines.
+A wide range of organisations are already involved offering placements in a variety of physics-related disciplines.
 Students have enjoyed placements with QinetiQ, the National Physical Laboratory, Symetrica, the Culham Centre for Fusion Energy, the Met Office and many other employers.

 Combining industry and insight

-As well as working in industry, you can undertake research work in a SEPnet university (at which you are not a student), the Rutherford Appleton Laboratory and other research institutions.
-In the winter term SEPnet holds a Students’ Expo in London.
-Sharing a poster session and giving a short presentation about your placement provides a valuable opportunity to hone your presentation and communication skills.
+As well as working in industry, you can undertake research work in a different SEPnet university, the Rutherford Appleton Laboratory and other research institutions.
+In the winter term SEPnet holds a Students’ Expo in London where you are required to exhibit a poster and give a short presentation about your placement.
+This provides a valuable opportunity to develop your presentation and communication skills.

 Eligibility and applications

-The scheme is only for physics undergraduates on Year 2 BSc/MSci/MPhys programmes and Year 3 MPhys/MSci programmes at SEPnet partner universities (Hertfordshire, Kent, Open, Portsmouth, Queen Mary, Royal Holloway, Southampton, Surrey and Sussex).
-Year 2 Environmental Physics students at University of Reading are also eligible to apply.
+The scheme is only for physics (and now maths) undergraduates on Year 2 BSc/MSci/MPhys programmes and Year 3 MPhys/MSci programmes at SEPnet partner universities (Hertfordshire, Kent, Open, Portsmouth, Queen Mary, Royal Holloway, Southampton, Surrey and Sussex).
 Year 1 SEPnet students are eligible to apply with permission from their Heads of Department.
-NB: YOU CAN ONLY CARRY OUT ONE SEPnet SUMMER PLACEMENT PER YEAR.
+NB: you can only carrry out one SEPnet summer placement per year.

-SEPnet PhDs and students who have confirmed PhD or MRes places at a SEPnet university beginning in 2018 are eligible to apply for some placements.
+SEPnet PhD students and students who have confirmed PhD or MRes places at a SEPnet university beginning in 2020 are eligible to apply for some placements.